HelpBot Assistant

 </div>

-How to configure PDF Viewer to use local resources
+Configure PDF Viewer for local resources

 To use the resourceUrl and documentPath locally with the PDF Viewer, follow these steps: